-About The Rohatyn Prize
+The 2016 Elizabeth Rohatyn Prize

-The Rohatyn Prize is underwritten by The Elizabeth Rohatyn Innovation Fund.
+The Elizabeth Rohatyn Prize is underwritten by The Elizabeth Rohatyn Innovation Fund.
 Mrs. Rohatyn is a champion of innovation and education.
-Driven by the belief that teachers are the most important school-related factor in raising student achievement, Mrs. Rohatyn joined forces with former teachers, principals and technology experts and founded Teaching Matters in 1994.
+Driven by the belief that teachers are the most important school-related factor in raising student achievement, Mrs. Rohatyn joined forces with former teachers, principals and technology experts and established Teaching Matters in 1994.

-2012 Winner: Staten Island School of Civic Leadership (R861), Staten Island, NY
+2012 Winner: Ms. Rose Kerr of Staten Island School of Civic Leadership (R861), Staten Island, NY

-2011 Winner: West Side Collaborative (MS250), Manhattan, NYC
+2011 Winner: Ms. Jeanne Rotunda of West Side Collaborative (MS250), Manhattan, NYC